vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

 Double underscore in the beginning of a class property name is needed to make property private.
 In Python it will give you an error if you try to access private fields.

-**Note**: If you define a variable outside of constructor, it becomes a `class variable` and it's shared across all class instances!
+> If you define a variable outside of constructor, it becomes a `class variable` and it's shared across all class instances!

 ```python
 class Person: